-Energy drinks are suggested to drink within a week after opened up, they should also be kept in a cool surroundings otherwise it is better to throw it, these drinks contain caffeine, sugars, nutrients such as vitamins, amino acids, and herbal extracts which can’t last longer when kept in an open environment.
-Different energy drinks brands have different proprietary recipes.
+Energy drinks are suggested to be drunk within a week after being opened up, they should also be kept in cool surroundings otherwise it is better to throw it, these drinks contain caffeine, sugars, nutrients such as vitamins, amino acids, and herbal extracts which can’t last longer when kept in an open environment.
+Different energy drink brands have different proprietary recipes.
 These drinks provide an extra energy burst when you need it the most such as during a long work shift.

 According to an estimate by the National Centre for Complementary and Integrative Health, energy drinks are the second most popular dietary supplement after multivitamins.
 Men between the ages of 18-34 are the highest consumers of these drinks and 33% of teens between 12 and 17 years drink them regularly.